schigh/slice/README.md

 ##  Generator

-The slice generator `slicify` uses `go:generate` to add slice functionality to your existing structs.
+The slice generator `slicify` uses `go:generate` to add slice functionality to existing structs or interfaces.
 You may choose which features you'd like to add by setting them in the `generate` command.
 For example:

 ```
 //go:generate slicify User map filter each
 ```

 Will generate the `Map`, `Filter`, and `Each` functionality (see below) on a User struct's slice type.
 You could also just say you want everything:

 ```
 //go:generate slicify User all